PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 For a better understanding of the basic functionalities, you will need to consult the other posts, or the original documentation on the [timlrx](https://github.com/timlrx/tailwind-nextjs-starter-blog) github.

+Using the repo?
+Let me know and I'll start a list if you want your own blog listed there.

 # Changes:

 ## Libraries